jiarong/VirSorter2/README.md

 ls test.out
 ```

-Due to large HMM database that VirSorter2 uses, this small dataset takes a few mins to finish.
+Due to the large HMM database that VirSorter2 uses, this small dataset takes a few mins to finish.
 In the output directory (test.out), three files are useful:

 - `final-viral-combined.fa`:  identified viral sequences
 - `final-viral-score.tsv`:    table with score of each viral sequences across groups